FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_quiz.rst

 	.. image:: ../images/add_exercise.jpg

-	Exercise is similar to quiz with a difference that exercise has infinite attempts and exercise time depends on per question time.
+	Exercise is similar to quiz with a difference that exercise has infinite attempts and infinite time.
 It also does not allow a student to skip the question.
+	Each question in an exercise can be timed i.e. time to solve a particular question.
+	Once the question time expires question solution is shown to the student.

 	All the parameters are set by default only below parameters can be changed.